-On December 30, 2019, our sponsor purchased an aggregate of 4,312,500 founder shares in exchange for a capital contribution of \$25,000, or approximately \$0.004 per share.
-In January 2020, our sponsor transferred 100,000 founder shares to each of Steven Hochberg, our Chief Executive Officer, Christopher Wolfe, our Chief Financial Officer, and Richard Barasch, our Executive Chairman, and 30,000 founder shares to each of Dr. Jennifer Carter, Dr. Mohit Kaushal and Dr. Gregory Sorensen, our independent director nominees, for the same per-share price initially paid by our sponsor, resulting in our sponsor holding 3,922,500 founder shares.
-On February 19, 2020, we effected a 1:11/3 stock split of our Class B common stock resulting in our sponsor holding 5,360,000 founder shares.
-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 23,000,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Up to 750,000 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
+On December 30, 2019, our sponsor purchased an aggregate of 4,312,500 founder shares in exchange for a capital contribution of \$25,000, or approximately \$0.006 per share.
+In [], 2020, our sponsor transferred 100,000 founder shares to each of Steven Hochberg, our Chief Executive Officer, Christopher Wolfe, our Chief Financial Officer, and Richard Barasch, our Executive Chairman, and 30,000 founder shares to each of Dr. Jennifer Carter, Dr. Mohit Kaushal and Dr. Gregory Sorensen, our independent director nominees, for the same per-share price initially paid by our sponsor, resulting in our sponsor holding 3,360,000 founder shares.
+The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 17,250,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+Up to 562,500 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
 If we increase or decrease the size of the offering, we will effect a stock dividend or share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20.0% of our issued and outstanding common stock upon the consummation of this offering.

-Our sponsor has committed, pursuant to a written agreement, to purchase up to an aggregate of 4,000,000 private placement warrants (or 4,400,000 warrants if the underwriters' over-allotment option is exercised in full), at a price of \$1.50 per warrant, or \$6,000,000 in the aggregate (or \$6,600,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
-In the event that the Deerfield Funds purchase up to 5,000,000 units in this offering, the number of private placement warrants to be purchased by our sponsor will be reduced pro rata to account for the corresponding reduction in underwriting discounts payable upon completion of this offering.
-If the Deerfield Funds purchase such 5,000,000 units, the sponsor will purchase 3,333,334 private placement warrants (or 3,733,334 if the underwriters' over-allotment option is exercised in full) for an aggregate purchase price of \$5,000,000 (or \$5,600,000 if the underwriters' over-allotment option is exercised in full).
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of [] private placement warrants (or [] warrants if the underwriters' over-allotment option is exercised in full), at a price of \$1.50 per warrant, or \$[] in the aggregate (or \$[] if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder to purchase one share of Class A common stock at \$11.50 per share.
 The private placement warrants (including the Class A common stock issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold until 30 days after the completion of our initial business combination.